swiss-seismological-service/scrtdd/README.md

 The following geographic transformations (TRANS statement) are currently supported: GLOBAL 2D, SIMPLE 2D, SIMPLE 3D, SDS 2D, SDS 3D.
 Also, both float and double values are supported as well as byte swapping.

 Since scrtdd never loads the grid files into memory, but reads the data from the files themselves, there could be issues with the maximum number of open files limits in your system.
-If that's the case (check scrtdd logs for errors when opening grid files), make sure to increase that number to allow for many grid files to be open at the same time.
+If that's the case (check scrtdd logs), make sure to increase that number to allow for many grid files to be open at the same time during the inversion.

 ![NLL TTT](/data/img/nll-ttt.png?raw=true "NLL TTT")